Nick Brown

 Tools used: EPUB 3, Web Audio API, Firebase Realtime Database

 Video of my talk at Books in Browsers '16.
 Lots of fun demos in this one, including three prototype chapters from a hypothetical highly interactive music textbook.
+This was a really fun project to build, and an even more fun talk to give.

 In C